Your Ultimate Sardinia Road Trip: 7 Days in Sardinia Itinerary

 The island is pretty big so if you wanted to really explore it all, you’d need at least a month, and even then, there’d be more to see.

-The most popular area to explore in Sardinia is the northern coast, home to the famous stretch called Costa Smeralda, resort towns, and wonderful beaches.
+The most popular area to explore in Sardinia is the northern coast, home to the famous stretch called Costa Smeralda, lined with resort towns that — of course — offer some stunning beaches.

 While this also means the area can get crowded, it’s absolutely still worth exploring.
 You just won’t find the same landscapes, crystalline waters, and dreamy beaches in the south, except for a few special spots.